n8ta/jawk/quick-drop-deque/README.md

 The stdlib VecDeque has no way to remove N elements from the front of the deque in O(1) time.
 This may be because they need to handle types that need `Drop` functions but I don't need to handle that since I'm just using bytes.
 This deque is mostly copied from the stdlib with 1 additional method `drop_front`.
 It is specialized for u8 but could be easily modified to handle any non-drop type.
+I also modify extend_from_slice use memcpy's instead of iterators.

 # 💣 Warning 💣
 I hacked a copy of RawVec out of the stdlib in about an hour and a half to be specific to u8 and use the global allocator.
 This was needed